Visual Studies Workshop

-Visual Studies Workshop (VSW) is a non-profit organization dedicated to art education based in Rochester, New York, in the Susan B. Anthony Neighborhood.
-VSW supports makers and interpreters of images through education, publications, exhibitions, and collections.
-VSW houses a bookstore, microcinema, exhibition gallery, and research center, and hosts artists-in-residence.

-VSW was founded in 1969 by photographer, writer, curator and educator, Nathan Lyons.
+Visual Studies Workshop (VSW) is a non-profit organization dedicated to art education based in Rochester, New York, located in the Susan B. Anthony Neighborhood.
+It was founded in 1969 by photographer, writer, curator and educator, Nathan Lyons.
 VSW is an artist-run educational and support center for photography, artist books, media arts, and experimental games.
-VSW ran a Master of Fine Arts (MFA) program through SUNY Buffalo until 1981, and then through State University of New York at Brockport until 2022.
+VSW publishes artists' books, screens films in its theater, exhibits artwork, holds collections, and hosts artists-in-residence.
+The organization ran a Master of Fine Arts (MFA) program through the University at Buffalo until 1981, and then through State University of New York at Brockport until 2022.
 Since its inception, VSW has had connections with regional artists and communities involved with early experimental video and media access, including Experimental Television Center, Steina and Woody Vasulka, the Videofreex, and in particular, Rochester's grassroots media access organization, Portable Channel.

-Education
+History

 In the Winter 1961 issue of Aperture, Nathan Lyons described the very first photography workshops he led that would eventually lead to the formation of Visual Studies Workshop.
 These workshops began in 1959 and centered around "discussion concerning 'creative photography'" and the texts of György Kepes and László Moholy-Nagy.
-In 1968, Lyons proposed a program in Photographic Studies to Eric Larrabee, the provost of SUNY Buffalo.
+In 1968, Lyons proposed a program in Photographic Studies to Eric Larrabee, the provost of the University at Buffalo.
 The proposal included Lyons, Beaumont Newhall, and John Wood as instructors.
 This led to a pilot program at the George Eastman Museum, where Lyons was curator, and following Lyons' resignation from the museum, the founding of VSW in 1969.

 The word "art" is seldom mentioned at the Visual Studies Workshop in Rochester, New York.
 There's plenty of talk, however, about "perception" and "process."
 The director of the workshop is Nathan Lyons, who founded it all in a dingy Rochester factory loft four years ago.
 Today, a group of seven faculty members and eighty students are working in an environment they hope may eventually serve as "a model of possibilities" for society at large.
 Their "community" is concerned with the relevance of the visual in our lives and the ways in which visual insights can be used.